Chronic Idiopathic Urticaria Samples

 Following are the common signs and symptoms of chronic idiopathic urticaria:

-- Raised or swollen red welts on the skin (hives or wheals) that last for more than six weeks
+- First, raised or swollen red welts on the skin (hives or wheals) that last for more than six weeks

-- Swelling of the lips, eyelids, or throat (angioedema)
+- Finally, Swelling of the lips, eyelids, or throat (angioedema)

 The hives may change size, fade, and reappear.
 Heat, exercise, or stress may aggravate the symptoms.